iuux/adrx-quicknotes/README.md

 - Keying `Escape` or clicking away from the component will close the component and remove any user input in the *New Category Name* input field.
 - Keying `Enter` when focused on a category will select that category.
 - Keying `Enter` when focused on the *New Category Name* input field will attempt to create that category.

+### Deleting a note or category

+- Attemping to delete a note or category will activate a dialog to confirm the action.